-The other information comprises the information included in the Statement of Accounts, other than the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Statement of Accounts set out on pages 3 to 25 and 167 to 185, other than the financial statements and our auditor's report thereon.
 The Director of Finance and Commercial Services is responsible for the other information contained within the Statement of Accounts.